 Sometimes, some brokers temporarily block.
-This implies an increment of the standard deviation.
 For example, with the broker ioticos, QoS 0 and T=500ms, the message 41 took 4487ms, a much greater value than the average presented by this broker in this test (410.21ms).

-Fig. 7 shows the delays presented by the brokers tested with interval equal to 500ms.
+Fig. 4 shows the delays presented by the brokers tested with interval equal to 500ms.
 The plots of the broker akiro are not shown because its minimum elapsed times were 4883ms, 3558ms and 4592ms for each QoS respectively.
-Note that with QoS 2, the brokers that cannot process the delivery of messages in a time less than the transmission interval have monotonically incresing delays on average.
+Note that with QoS 2, the brokers that cannot process the delivery of messages in a time less than the transmission interval have monotonically increasing delays on average.

-Fig. 8 shows the minimum, mean and maximum elapsed times presented by the brokers tested for each transmission interval and each QoS used.
+Fig. 5 shows the minimum, mean and maximum elapsed times presented by the brokers tested for each transmission interval and each QoS used.
 Also here, the bars corresponding to the broker akiro are not shown because its delays were greater than those plotted.